 The parameters user and trole (target role) specify which user is to be added to trole, or to be weakly or strongly revoked from trole.
 The arole parameter specifies which administrative role should be applied (with respect to the user who is invoking the URA97 procedure).
-We have included the arole parameter as a partial fix to the obstacle discussed above.
-The procedure code will of course check whether or not the user who calls the procedure is actually a member of arole.6
+The procedure code will check whether or not the user who calls the procedure has turned on the arole.